 Even though Schafer says it would create revenue for the city and new jobs as well, he says it’s his opinion that it wouldn’t work for Kaukauna.

-Penterman said their will be a public hearing during the upcoming common council meeting regarding the proposed ordinance amendment.
+Penterman said there will be a public hearing during the upcoming common council meeting regarding the proposed ordinance amendment.

 Paid partnership with StoneRidge Piggly Wiggly.